 The brinyness of the olives paired with the sweet roasted red peppers and creamy ricotta is the perfect balance of flavors to warm up your palate for the big feast.
 Serve the crostini with a glass of wine and enjoy a few relaxing moments before the start of the main course.
 Enjoy!

-- 1 baguette, whole grain if possible
+- 1 baguette, Multi grain or whole wheat if possible

 - 3/4 cup part skim ricotta cheese, drain off any liquid in the container